sai8465/sai8465/README.md

 ## 💫 About Me:

 - 👋 Hi, I'm Saikrishna K
-- 🎓 Graduated from Indira Institute of Technology & Seinece - JNTU KAKINADA.
+- 🎓 Graduated from Indira Institute of Technology & Science - JNTU KAKINADA.
 - 💼 Currently working at Zelarsoft Pvt Ltd.
 - 🔧 Proficient in Kubernetes, Automation, and CICD Lifecycle.
 - 🌱 Always learning and improving in the DevOps world.